snowflakedb/snowpark-python/snowpark_style_guide.md

 each of which has 1 or more columns.
 Such UDFs are called [tabular UDFs, table UDFs, or, most frequently, UDTFs (user-defined table functions)][udtf-service-doc].

-UDTFs could be registered similarly as UDFs by `snowflake.snowpark.Session.udtf.register` method or `snowflake.snowpark.functions.udtf` function.
+UDTFs can be registered similarly to UDFs by using the `snowflake.snowpark.Session.udtf.register` method or the `snowflake.snowpark.functions.udtf` function.

 ```python
 from snowflake.snowpark.functions import udtf